Jack Bisset

 John James Bisset (1 September 1900 - 21 August 1966) was an Australian rules footballer who played for the Richmond Football Club and played for and coached the South Melbourne Football Club in the VFL.

 Family

 He married Bridget Catherine Quigley (1896–1971) in 1920.
 Their son, Ray Bisset, played for Fitzroy Second XVIII and Melbourne Second XVIII, before playing for the Moe Football Club; and their daughter married Des Healey.

 Football

 Nar Nar Goon

 Bisset started his football career at Nar Nar Goon, captaining their 1921 premiership side.
 He also played with Nar Nar Goon in 1924 and 1925.

 Port Melbourne

 He moved to Port Melbourne in the VFA in 1922 was fullback for their premiership side in that year.

 Stawell

-He was captain-coach of Stawell in the Wimmera Football League from 1926 to 1927.
+He was captain-coach of Stawell in the Wimmera Football League from 1926 to 1927, with a premiership in 1926.
 He began playing as a follower.

 Richmond

 He moved to Richmond where he made his VFL debut in 1928.
 He spent two seasons with the Tigers, 1928 and 1931, both ending in Grand Final losses.